zhangsonghan00/CCPerceptron/README.md

-# CCPerceptron
+# CRAD
-This repository provides supplemental material (source code) for our paper "CCPerceptron: Revisiting Time Series Anomaly Detection with Contrastive Conjugate Multilayer Perceptron".
+This repository provides supplemental material (source code) for our paper "CRAD: A Contamination-Resilient and Efficient Framework for Time Series Anomaly Detection".
 Please follow the below steps to replicate the results in our paper.

 ## Datasets